gm-sb/chain-me-up/README.md

 Looseleaf is a Ruby on Rails App, built using three key models:

 - Tree - the tree model holds all of the data of a story, and the relationship between a tree and its 'child trees'.

-We used MongoDB to store the trees, and the 'recursively_embeds_many' relationship offered by Mongoid.
+We used MongoDB to store the trees, and the 'recursively_embeds_many' relationship offered by Mongoid (more on that below).

 - User - our user model stores a record of all of the trees a given user has contributed to.
 Also, we stub out a guest user when a user clicks on a 'submit link', allowing the user to add to story without needing to log in.